MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 ### What if I want to make more changes?

 Administrators might choose to make further changes to these policies by duplicating them using the **Duplicate** button in the policy list view.
 This new policy can be configured in the same way as any other Conditional Access policy with starting from a Microsoft recommended position.
+Be careful that you don't inadvertently lower your security posture with those changes.

 ### What administrator roles are covered by these policies?